She can bring no more to living than the powers that make her great

 From the Times Union:

 “I think we did a great thing,” Cuomo told the Times Union Editorial Board on Monday.
-“Nothing like that will ever happen without a message of necessity.”
+“Nothing like that will ever happen without a message of necessity.”and

 He flat out admits the reason the "message of necessity" was used was to take advantage of immediate, emotion-driven momentum to get things done and to prevent public review that might kill that momentum in the light of day and with the time to think.